ThomasVitale/developer-experience-java-kubernetes/01-java/README.md

 ```

 Now, try making some changes to the application (for example, updating the REST API) and save.
-Spring Boot DevTools will automatically reload the application with the new classes.
+Spring Boot Developer Tools will automatically reload the application with the new classes.